Lefschetz fibrations on cotangent bundles and some plumbings: The algorithm for the plumbings along trees

 \section{The algorithm for the plumbings along trees}

-As defined in Definition \ref{def abstract Lefschetz fibration}, an abstract Lefschetz fibration consists of two things, a Weinstein manifold, i.e., a fiber, and an ordered collection of exact Lagrangian spheres in the fiber, i.e., the vanishing cycles.
-In the present section, we give an algorithm producing an abstract Lefschetz fibration from a rooted, embedded tree.
-In the first step of the algorithm, we describe the fiber.
+As defined in Definition \ref{def abstract Lefschetz fibration}, an abstract Lefschetz fibration consists of two things, a regular fiber, and a cyclically ordered collection of exact Lagrangian spheres in the fiber, i.e., the vanishing cycles.
+In the present section, we give a three-step algorithm producing an abstract Lefschetz fibration from an embedded, rooted tree $T$.
+We will show that the plumbing space whose plumbing pattern is $T$ is the total space of the constructed Lefschetz fibration in Section \ref{section proof of plumbing tree theorem}.

+Let $T$ be a tree.
+In the first step, we construct the fiber.
+The fiber $F$ is a plumbing of multiple copies of $T^*S^{n-1}$ along $\overline{T}$ defined in Definition \ref{def subtress}, (2).
 The second step is to choose a vanishing cycle for each vertex of the input tree.
-We note that we will use the order on the set of vertices in order to give an order on vanishing cycles.
 The last step is to choose a vanishing cycles for some edges, but not all edges of the tree.
-In each step, we also provide an example, where the rooted embedded tree of the example is given in Figure \ref{figure example}.
+We describe each of three steps abstractly below.
+Also, we will consider a specific example case given in Figure \ref{figure example} at the end of each steps.

 0.2in